dentarg/auth0-blog/_posts/2018-03-01-timeslice-suspense-react16.markdown

     fallback={<Loadingsize="medium" color="blue" />}
 ```

-**Note:** There is a concept of a loading API from the `simple-cache-provider`.
-It might land as a `Loading` component or the name might change.
+**Note:** Dan Abramov mentioned that there is the concept of a loading API from the `simple-cache-provider`.
+It might land as a `Loading` component or the name might change in upcoming ReactJS releases.

+> In React, if a component suspends, we keep rendering the siblings as deeply as we can.
+Suspend means "don't commit," not "don't reconcile." - **Andrew Clark**

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Did You Know™<br><br>React Suspense doesn&#39;t necessarily rely on async rendering.
 It works in sync mode, too.
 But the downside is that those &lt;Placeholder /&gt; components are immediately triggered, without any delay.<br><br>Those `delayMs` props illustrate why async rendering is so good for UX.</p>&mdash; Andrew Clark (@acdlite) <a href="https://twitter.com/acdlite/status/969318507966906368?ref_src=twsrc%5Etfw">March 1, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Did You Know™<br><br>You can suspend from inside of getDerivedStateFromProps.
 It “just works” because it’s part of React’s render phase.<br><br>You can also suspend inside a setState reducer (first argument).</p>&mdash; Andrew Clark (@acdlite) <a href="https://twitter.com/acdlite/status/969428655238557697?ref_src=twsrc%5Etfw">March 2, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Another use case is `Code splitting`.
 Code splitting is a concept used in improving performance by loading only the code a particular page needs in an application. `Code splitting` works well with the `suspense` feature.